hassaanjamil/rn-expo-posts-app/README.md

-# Welcome to the Posts app 👋
+# Welcome to the React Natice Expo Posts app 👋

 ## NOTE